orbitbot/web-mqtt-client/README.md

 **`client.messages.bind(topic, qos, callback, force) ⇒ client`**

 Attaches `callback` to be called whenever a message arrives that match the MQTT `topic`.
 The topic string supports both MQTT wildcard characters, so it can be used fairly flexibly, but verify that your usecase is covered with `client.convertTopic()`. `qos` and `force` parameters are optional, if not supplied `qos` is 0.
-By default, a MQTT subscribe signal is not sent to the broker if there is already a callback registered with the Messages API that has the same exact string (not one that might match wildcards), `force` can be used to cirumvent this behavior f.e. when `qos` should change or similar.
+By default, a MQTT subscribe signal is not sent to the broker if there is already a callback registered with the Messages API that has the same exact string as its topic (wildcard matching is not attempted), `force` can be used to cirumvent this behavior f.e. when `qos` should change or similar.

 **`client.messages.on(topic, qos, callback, force) ⇒ client`**